 Today, many people use headphones to relax, unwind, and enjoy some personal time away from the pressures of daily life.
 But did you know that when you stream podcast as you go to work, there’s a chance you could be damaging your hearing?
 Any form of loud noise can pose a threat to our delicate inner ear system.
-This is how headphones can be hazardous.
+This is how headphones can be hazardous and may cause hearing loss.

 Noise-induced Hearing Loss